Parachutist Badge (United States): Military Parachutist Insignia

-The right to wear the Military Parachutist Insignia is based on the completion of prescribed training defined in OPNAVINST 3501.225 and MCO 3120.11:
+The right to wear the military parachutist insignia is based on the completion of prescribed training defined in OPNAVINST 3501.225 and MCO 3120.11: The Marine Corps refers to it as the Basic Parachutist Insignia.

 When a US Navy enlisted member initially qualifies as a static line parachutist, an entry shall be made on NAVPERS 1070/613 (commonly referred to as a "Page 13" entry) of the US Navy enlisted service record indicating the date of qualification, type(s) of aircraft in which qualified, and unit at which the training was received.
 Navy enlisted members are authorized the parachutist (PJ) designator added to their rating.

 A qualified static-line parachute jumper who successfully completes the prescribed program of instruction while attending a formal, interservice training facility including a minimum of 10 military free-fall parachute jumps, at least 2 of which must have been conducted carrying full combat equipment (1 day/1 night), may qualify.
 Navy enlisted members are authorized the military free-fall parachutist (FPJ) designator added to their rating.

 When a US Navy officer initially qualifies as a static line parachutist, the additional qualification designator (AQD) of BT1 will be entered into the officer's record by their detailer (NAVPERS).
 Free-fall qualification will result in an AQD of BT2.

-For both Static Line and Military Free Fall Parachutist qualified personnel, a service record entry shall also indicate whether or not the member is HALO-qualified.
+For both static-line and military free-fall parachutist qualified personnel, a service record entry shall also indicate whether or not the member is HALO-qualified.

-The Military Parachutist Badge is a prerequisite for the Special Warfare Badge since parachutist training is an integral part of the Navy's Basic Underwater Demolition/SEAL (BUD/S) program.
-SEAL personnel generally do not wear the Basic badge once they earn their Special Warfare insignia, but will wear their Navy and Marine Corps Parachutist Badge in addition to the Special Warfare Badge, the latter nicknamed the "Budweiser" badge.
+The military parachutist badge is a prerequisite for the Special Warfare Badge since parachutist training is an integral part of the Navy's Basic Underwater Demolition/SEAL (BUD/S) program.
+SEAL personnel generally do not wear the Basic badge once they earn their Special Warfare insignia, but will wear their Naval Parachutist Badge in addition to the Special Warfare Badge, the latter nicknamed the "Budweiser" badge.
 Navy EOD technicians are generally also jump qualified with a number of them also being qualified in military free-fall (HALO/HAHO).
 Currently, due to a recent change, newly pinned Navy EOD technicians are required to attend the U.S. Army's Basic Airborne School upon graduation.
-As well, a number of SWCC personnel earn the military parachutist badges in conjunction with their assignment to a Special Boat Team detachment that uses the Maritime Craft Air Delivery System (MCADS).
+As well, a number of SWCC personnel earn the military parachutist badge in conjunction with their assignment to a Special Boat Team detachment that uses the Maritime Craft Air Delivery System (MCADS).
 This enables them to drop small watercraft and their crews from C-130 aircraft.